-Hooks are a mechanism in React that allows you to work completely without classes.
-It doesn't bring anything new, but it makes it easier to reuse code to solve common problems.
 Currently, this is the main way to write React applications.
 But hooks don't replace classes entirely.
-Moreover, the React team doesn't plan to remove support for classes, and some things can't be done without classes.
+Moreover, the React team doesn't plan to remove support for classes.
+And you can do something without classes.
 An example of how the useState

 hook works for storing the state: